profork/Batocera-Custom-Arm-Builds/README.md

      * This build uses BSD Kernel 4.4.189, drm/kms with mali-G31 blobs.
 If you need Mainline Kernel, Toggleable panfrost/libmali, wayland/xwayland, ROCKNIX -- https://github.com/profork/ROCKNIX-apps/tree/main/batlexpg350 is available.

+---
+V42 butterfly

-* Added Raspberry Pi4 with Flatpak Enabled.
+* Raspberry Pi4 with Flatpak Enabled.

-* Added Raspberry Pi5 with Flatpak and Visual Pinball enabled.
+* Raspberry Pi5 with Flatpak and Visual Pinball enabled.

-* Added RK3588 Devices with Flatpak enabled.
+* RK3588 Devices with Flatpak enabled.
 Orange Pi 5 variants, Rock board Variants, Gameforce Ace, and more boards.
 Use Rocknix for PS2 (Aethersx2) and better gpu performance via libmail drivers (Rocknix can toggle between panfrost and libmali--even some portmaster games work better.)

-* Added RPI3 v42 butterfly with F1 menu, Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)
+* RPI3 v42 butterfly with F1 menu, Flatpak and xwayland enabled. (v42 builds have flaky HDMI audio..need to toggle to different device and back to reset)
     * -Should help increase compatibility for some portmaster games and flatpak apps.
 Don't expect youtube beyond 480p though.
 Still slow performance.